|16 Jan '19||8.00pm||Eydon Ladies AGM social evening scarf tying|

 |6 Dec '19||7.30pm||Christmas Meal|

 Eydon Ladies met in the village Hall for their AGM.
 Reports were submitted by Vice-Chair, Treasurer and Secretary; followed by examples of different ways to tie scarf with the usual glass of wine and nibbles.
 Thanks were given to all the committee for their help and assistance over the year.

-Eydon Ladies meeting was held in the village hall on Wednesday 21st February, we were joined by two visitors joining our group for the evening.
+Eydon Ladies meeting was held in the village hall on Wednesday 20th February, two visitors joining our group for the evening.

 Initially dances were for the elite society but were very difficult and complicated and taught by French Dancing Masters.

 However the elite noticed that the hoi polloi seemed to actually be enjoying simpler dances and this encouraged John Playford to produce a book called “The English Dancing Master” in 1651 which was used in country dancing for more than 200 years.

 However Eydon Ladies spent a great deal of time in fits of laughter but tried very hard but with some of us not knowing our right from our left some confusion reigned but thanks to Pat’s patience we all had a very enjoyable evening.

 The raffle prize winners were Jackie Plattner, Amanda Kerr and Val Reynolds.